-Public concern about natural and anthropogenic effects on Earth and its space habitat, Man's existential questions about the origin and fate of Universe, and the quest for better and more resource conserving information processing, are challenges that society puts on the Earth and Space Science communities.
+Public concern about and natural and anthropogenic effects on Earth and its space habitat, Man's existential questions about the origin and fate of Universe, and the quest for better and more resource conserving information processing, are challenges that society put on the Earth and Space Science communities.
 These communities accept these challenges and also formulate their own.

 In response to these challenges, novel scientific methodologies and innovative research facilities are continually being developed.
 Generally speaking, the research facilities are of two kinds: space-borne and ground-based.
-While instruments on-board satellites can detect and monitor processes and phenomena which cannot be observed from Earth, the rapid motion of the spacecraft-of the order of 5-10 km/s-precludes long-term observations of given, fixed regions in Earthspace.
-For such observations, of utmost importance for the discovery of long-term trends, observatories on the ground are ideally suited.
-Therefore, the space-borne and ground-based instruments complement each other in an almost ideal manner.
+While instruments on-board satellites can detect and monitor processes and phenomena which cannot be observed from Earth, the rapid motion of the spacecraft---of the order of 5-10 km/s---precludes long-term observations of given, fixed regions in Earthspace.
+For such observations, of utmost importance for the discovery of longterm trends, observatories on the ground are ideally suited.
+Therefore, instruments in spaceborne and ground-based instruments complement each other in an almost ideal manner.

-An example of the former is the upcoming ENVISAT (envisat.esa.int) advanced polar-orbiting Earth observation satellite which will provide measurements of the atmosphere, ocean, land, and ice over a five year period, and the ongoing space physics mission Cluster (sci.esa.int/cluster) and atmospheric physics and astrophysics mission Odin (www.snsb.se/Odin/Odin.html), in which Swedish science and technology play prominent role.
+An example of the former is the upcoming ENVISAT (envisat.esa.int) advanced polar-orbiting Earth observation satellite which will provide measurements of the atmosphere, ocean, land, and ice over a five year period, and the ongoing atmospheric physics and astrophysics mission Odin (www.snsb.se/Odin/Odin.html) and space physics mission Cluster (sci.esa.int/cluster), in which Swedish science and technology play prominent roles.